kgiann78/kubernetes-terraform/README.md

 ## Notes

-At any point you can run `terraform init` to download the providers and check if anything is good to go.
+* At any point you can run `terraform init` to download the providers and check if anything is good to go.
 When all scripts are ready, run the `start` script to fire-up the installation.

-In the `helm_release` resource, we are using the setting `generateBasicAuth=false`.
+* In the `helm_release` resource, we are using the setting `generateBasicAuth=false`.
 This will install `openfaas` without creating the basic authentication.
 Instead we will create custom credentials and will store them as secrets:

         # generate a random password
         PASSWORD=$(head -c 12 /dev/urandom | shasum| cut -d' ' -f1)
         kubectl -n openfaas create secret generic basic-auth \
         --from-literal=basic-auth-user=admin \
         --from-literal=basic-auth-password="$PASSWORD"

     This can also pass into the `terraform` scripts in the future.

+* In case we need to edit the values for the terraform chart we can download them for inspection:

+        helm inspect values openfaas/openfaas > openfaas_values.yml

+    After editing values we can add them in the openfaas helm_release resource:

+        values = [
+            "${file("${VALUES_PATH}/openfaas_values.yml")}"
+        ]